sillsdev/serval/README.md

 ### Development locally

-- Install MongoDB 4.2 and MongoDBCompass and run it on localhost:27017
+- Install MongoDB 4.2 as a replca set and MongoDBCompass and run it on localhost:27017
   - Create the following folders:
   - C:\var\lib\machine\data
   - C:\var\lib\machine\machine